wifisensing/PicoScenes-Issue-Tracker-And-PicoScenes-Platform-Exchange-Q-A/README.md

-# PicoScenes Issue Tracker（Support both English and 中文, Public Issue ONLY）
+# PicoScenes Issue Tracker（Supports both English and 中文, Public Issue ONLY）

 This repository, **holding NO code**, is a place for issues tracking.